frinknet/GitPushy/README.md

 A hook is devided into four parts: _config_, _build_, _stage_, _deploy_ - each of these sections are further devided into a general and a specific part of the script.
 In adition to these four stages a fifth _custom_ stage can be added in place of the _build_, _stage_ and _deploy_ sections to aid in complex deployment proceedures.

-Anatomy of the Main Hook
+Anatomy of a Pushy Hook
 --------
 When GitPushy is triggered everything starts with the main hook.
-The following files are run if they exist
+The following files are run if they exist:

     .gitpushy-config
     .gitpushy-main-config